Building an Arduino Web Server: A Comprehensive Guide for Dev

 Let’s start by creating a simple Arduino web server that displays a “Hello, world!” message on a web page.
 Here are the steps:

-READ ALSO How to Securely SSH to a Windows Server: A Guide for Devs
+READ ALSO Free MC Hosting Server: A Comprehensive Guide for Devs

 Step 1: Setting Up the Ethernet or Wi-Fi Connection